Please do not send confidential information via email.

 Send an Email

-Testing services are free and confidential to all patients
+All testing services are free and confidential for all patients

 All testing done on a walk-in basis.
-No appointment necessary to receive testing.
-Wait times vary as patients are seen in the order they arrive.
-Arriving at the start of testing or clinic hours may provide faster access to services.
+No appointment necessary to receive prevention testing.
+Wait times may vary as patients are seen in the order they arrive.

 2845 Beatties Ford Rd.
 Charlotte, NC 28216